Jan Nico Scholten

-Jan Nico Scholten (born 4 June 1932 in Dalen) is a Dutch former politician.
+Jan Nico Scholten (4 June 1932 – 21 January 2026) was a Dutch politician.

+Early life and education

-Scholten studied law and political science at VU University Amsterdam.
-After being mayor of the municipalities Andel, Giessen and Rijswijk for nine years and Chairman of a District Council for ten years, he joined the Dutch Parliament from 1970-1986 (House) and later in 1998-1999 (Senate).
+Scholten was born in Dalen.
+He studied law and political science at VU University Amsterdam.
+After being mayor of the municipalities Andel, Giessen and Rijswijk for nine years and Chairman of a District Council for ten years, he joined the Dutch Parliament from 1970–1986 (House) and later in 1998–1999 (Senate).
 He served as a member of the Benelux-Parliament and of the Assembly of the Council of Europe.

 AWEPAA

 In 1984, Jan Nico Scholten took the initiative for the foundation of AWEPAA, the Association of West European Parliamentarians for Action against Apartheid.
 He sought to coordinate at the international level the struggle against the apartheid regime in South Africa.
 As President of AWEPAA he travelled through Europe and to the United States and Canada to stimulate support for sanctions.
 In 1985, he was arrested in Washington D.C. at a demonstration in front of the South African embassy.
 There he spent the night in prison reading a prayer book by Archbishop Desmond Tutu before being released the following day.

 As President of AWEPAA he also worked for the independence of Namibia and for the support to the Frontline States of Southern Africa.
-In 1986 he left parliament -although at the end of the nineties he became a member of the Dutch Senate for two years- which allowed him more time for his work at AWEPAA.
+In 1986 he left parliament—although at the end of the nineties he became a member of the Dutch Senate for two years- which allowed him more time for his work at AWEPAA.
 At the invitation of the Council of Churches in Namibia he participated in the Eminent Persons Observer Mission in Namibia, which monitored the independence elections.
 On 21 March 1990, he was a guest of the new government when the Namibia flag was first raised in Windhoek.
 On this occasion he declared: “Today Windhoek, tomorrow Pretoria”.
 On numerous occasions, AWEPAA organised conferences on Namibia to bring the need for European support for independent Namibia to the attention of European politicians.

 In order to promote the dialogue between Africa and Europe, the African-European Institute was established in 1988 on the initiative of Jan Nico Scholten.
 Africans and Europeans work together in the Institute for increased understanding and cooperation, among them Archbishop Desmond Tutu, Ms. Graça Machel and late Dr. Mosé Tjitendero, Speaker of Namibia.